hillaryychan/COMP3231/notes/13_Memory-Management.md

 ![using logical addresses](../imgs/13-38_logical-addr.jpg)

 To deal with this we have **base and limit registers** (also called **base and bound registers** and **relocation and limit registers**.
 Base and limit registers restrict and relocate the currently active process.
-Base and limit registers must be changes at load time, relocation (compaction time) or on a context switch.
+Base and limit registers must be changed at load time, relocation (compaction time) or on a context switch.

 ![base and limit registers](../imgs/13-41_base-and-limit-registers.jpg)

 Pros include:

-* it supports protected multi-processing/multi-tasking
+* supports protected multi-processing/multi-tasking

 Cons include: